Consumerism

-Consumerism is a socio-cultural and economic phenomenon that is typical of industrialized societies.
-It is characterized by the continuous acquisition of goods and services in ever-increasing quantities.
+Consumerism is a socio-cultural and economic phenomenon in which the aspirations of many individuals include the acquisition of goods and services beyond those necessary for survival or traditional displays.
 In contemporary consumer society, the purchase and the consumption of products have evolved beyond the mere satisfaction of basic human needs, transforming into an activity that is not only economic but also cultural, social, and even identity-forming.
 It emerged in Western Europe and the United States during the Industrial Revolution and became widespread around the 20th century.
 In economics, consumerism refers to policies that emphasize consumption.
 It is the consideration that the free choice of consumers should strongly inform the choice by manufacturers of what is produced and how, and therefore influence the economic organization of a society.

 Consumerism has been criticized by both individuals who choose other ways of participating in the economy (i.e. choosing simple living or slow living) and environmentalists concerned about its impact on the planet.
 Experts often assert that consumerism has physical limits, such as growth imperative and overconsumption, which have larger impacts on the environment.
 This includes direct effects like overexploitation of natural resources or large amounts of waste from disposable goods and significant effects like climate change.
 Similarly, some research and criticism focuses on the sociological effects of consumerism, such as reinforcement of class barriers and creation of inequalities.